saleor/saleor-docs/docs/dashboard-orders.md

 ## Creating an Order

 This is a function for store administrators to add orders, usually in cases where customer orders need to be re-sent but have already been fulfilled in the system.
 For example, if the customer was send damaged goods or is being sent a complimentary product due to customer service issues.
-It can also be used to create dummy and test orders and deal with stock issues.
+It can also be used to create dummy and test orders, as well as to deal with stock issues.

 ### How to Create an Order